We all love fresh air, particularly city dwellers who are, more often than not, stuck in apartments with no backyards and few outdoor spaces.

 Some people trust and believe their cat won’t go out an open balcony door or leap over the edge.
-However, the old adage "curiosity killed the cat," still applies.
-Cats love to investigate new things, sounds, etc., and they're natural hunters.
-So, they will likely want to chase birds, squirrels, anything else these see outside!
+However, the old adage "curiosity killed the cat" still applies.
+Cats love to investigate new things, sounds, etc. They're natural hunters.
+So, they will likely want to chase birds, squirrels, and anything else they see outside!
 They’re not always thinking about logistics when that predatory instinct kicks in and takes over.
 And who’s to say cats fully understand how high up they actually are?

 Older cats are not as agile, and younger cats/kittens can be curious and hyperexcitable resulting in frequent falls.

 Injuries from Falling from a Window or Balcony

 Although many different injuries to cats and dogs are possible, the most common include:

 - Particularly limb fractures